 The challenge now is the impact of life expectancy.
 It has been well documented that we are living longer and our aging population is growing putting extra strain on government services.
 This too will have an impact on the State Pension which the government are continually monitoring to ensure they are responsive to these changes.

 So the move to increase the State Pension age is the government’s response to accepting that unless the qualifying age increased, retirement would start to become very uncomfortable.

 No matter what stage of life you are at, whether just starting your career or beginning to plan what you would like to do in your retirement years, I would recommend talking to a financial advisor about your options and plan for your retirement today.

-Talk to one of FB Wealth Management’s wealth advisors today about your future finances.
+Talk to one of Forrester Boyd Wealth Management’s wealth advisors today about your future finances.